-Subscribe to ACAPT enews here to ensure you're up-to-date on the latest physical therapy academia updates for PT program directors and administrators, clinicians and faculty.
+Subscribe to ACAPT enews by clicking here to ensure you're up-to-date on the latest physical therapy academia updates for PT program directors and administrators, clinicians and faculty.

 Jun 5, 2019